Valencians: Historical background

-Moorish presence in the Kingdom of Valencia was very high, making one third of the entire population at the time of the expulsion (the highest proportion in all of Spain).
-The coexistence between the Christian and Muslim was mostly good, despite some chapters of religious intolerance like the massive Baptism of Muslims during the first Revolt of the Brotherhoods; however, Valencian Moors never ceased to speak Arabic.
+Muslim presence in the Kingdom of Valencia was very high, making one third of the entire population at the time of the expulsion (the highest proportion in all of Spain).
+The coexistence between the Christian and Muslim was mostly good, despite some chapters of religious intolerance like the massive Baptism of Muslims during the first Revolt of the Brotherhoods; however, Valencian Muslims never ceased to speak Arabic.
 The Christian Valencian elites disapproved of King Philip's plans of Expulsion of the Moriscos in 1609, because the sudden lack of the traditional workforce would lead to the kingdom's ruin.

+The Bourbon victory in the War of the Spanish Succession in the early 18th century led to the abolishment of Valencian laws and government institutions, and Valencian language was banned from legal and institutional use.
+The Kingdom of Valencia thus ceased to exist as an institution and, in the early 19th century, it was divided into three different provinces, although its inhabitants continued to self-identify as Valencian and maintained their language.
+After several failed attempts to re-gain self-government, the transition to democracy led to the devolution of Valencian traditional self-governing institutions and laws, chiefly the Generalitat Valenciana and the Statute of Autonomy.
+The Statute made Valencian official again along with Spanish, and defined Valencians as Spaniards inhabitants of the community.

 Demographics

 The Valencian population traditionally concentrated in localities with fertile cultivation and growing lowlands by the most important rivers (Júcar, or Xúquer in Valencian, Turia, or Túria, Segura and Vinalopó), also in harbour cities important to the agricultural trade.

-The most important population centers used to be, during the Roman times, (Sagunt) or Dénia; later on in history, (València), (Alacant), Xàtiva, Orihuela (Oriola), (Elx), Gandia, or Vila-real and, more recently, Alzira and (Castelló de la Plana).
+The most important population centres used to be, during the Roman times, Sagunto and Dénia; later on in history, Valencia (València), Alicante (Alacant), Xàtiva, Orihuela, Elche (Elx), Gandia, Villarreal (Vila-real) and, more recently, Alzira and Castellón de la Plana (Castelló de la Plana).